 Data file organization is essentially the same as for plot, except that each point is an (x,y,z) triple.
-If only a single value is provided, it will be used for z, the datablock number will be used for y, and the index of the data point in the datablock will be used for x.
+If only a single value is provided, it will be used for z, the block number will be used for y, and the index of the data point in the block will be used for x.
 If two or four values are provided, gnuplot uses the last value for calculating the color in pm3d plots.
 Three values are interpreted as an (x,y,z) triple.
 Additional values are generally used as errors, which can be used by fit.

-Single blank records separate datablocks in a splot datafile; splot treats datablocks as the equivalent of function y-isolines.
+Single blank records separate blocks of data in a splot datafile; splot treats blocks as the equivalent of function y-isolines.
 No line will join points separated by a blank record.
-If all datablocks contain the same number of points, gnuplot will draw cross-isolines between datablocks, connecting corresponding points.
-This is termed "grid data", and is required for drawing a surface, for contouring (set contour) and hiddenline removal (set hidden3d).
+If all blocks contain the same number of points, gnuplot will draw cross-isolines between points in the blocks, connecting corresponding points.
+This is termed "grid data", and is required for drawing a surface, for contouring (set contour) and hidden-line removal (set hidden3d).
 See also splot grid_data (p.
-185).
+197).